 However, the enhanced redundancy protections being introduced by the government extend this period to cover a new mum’s first six months back at work.

-The move comes in response to a government consultation which found that new parents can face unfair discrimination, leading to women feeling that they have to leave their jobs as a result of pregnancy or maternity discrimination.
+The move comes in response to a government consultation that found that new parents can face unfair discrimination, leading to women feeling that they have to leave their jobs as a result of pregnancy or maternity discrimination.

 Research commissioned by the Department for Business, Energy and Industrial Strategy found that one in nine women said they had been fired or made redundant when they returned to work after having a child or were treated so badly that they felt forced out of their job.